tfmFerreira/Databank/docs/src/dbcontribute.rst

 Addition of new molecules is also very wellcome.
 It is also possible to make your own data repository and plug it into the FAIRMD Lipids instead of BilayerData.

+The `FAIRMD Upload-Portal <https://upload-portal.nmrlipids.fi>`_ provides an interface for submitting new simulation metadata to the `BilayerData Repository <https://github.com/NMRLipids/BilayerData>`_.
+Submitted metadata is automatically validated and processed through the repository workflows.

 .. toctree::
    :maxdepth: 2